tobbik/lua-t/docs/OrderedHashTable.rst

   create an OrderedHashTable where 'add' is a value such as ``t.add = 'something'``.
 This would lead to conflicting accessors.

 Calling ``OrderedHashTable.getIndex( instance, key )`` can be slow for bigger tables?
   Above operation is not a hash table lookup but as a consequence of the implementation an O(n) scan operation.
 Since it is not used all that often it seems to be a reasonable tradeoff.

 Can I insert values at arbitrary an index of a ``OrderedHashTable`` instance?
-  No, there can be no "holes" in a an OrderedHashTable.
+  No, there cannot be "holes" in a an OrderedHashTable.
 This is caused by Luas underlying table implementation where tables with missing indexes are actually not numerically indexed but implicitely converted to hash tables.